 2. By using this site, you confirm your agreement to all terms, conditions and notices contained or referenced herein.
 If you do not agree with these terms, please do not use this site as we do not give you authority to use it in such circumstances.
-We reserve the right to, as determined in our discretion, to update or revise these terms of usage at any time.
+We reserve the right to, as determined in our discretion, to update or revise these terms of usage at any time, without notice.
 You should check them at the beginning of each visit.

 3. All content and functionality on the site, including text, concepts, graphics, logos, icons, and images and the selection and arrangement thereof, is the exclusive property of Trident Barristers Chambers, or its licensors and is protected by English and international copyright laws.
 All rights not expressly granted are reserved.